mechastorm/argo-cd/docs/faq.md

 still not visible then make sure it might be a permission issue.
 Try to list clusters using `admin` user ( e.g. `argocd login --username admin && argocd cluster list`).

+You can also check the log output for the pods of `argocd-server`.
+Those logs may show errors that may show up when the pod attempted to read the cluster secret.
+An error may show up in those logs could be "could not unmarshal cluster secret <secret_name>".
+In this case, check the content of your cluster secret and ensure that the data is in the correct formats.

 ## Argo CD is unable to connect to my cluster, how do I troubleshoot it?

 Use the following steps to reconstruct configured cluster config and connect to your cluster manually using kubectl: